nwankwo-ikemefuna/shortnr/HOWTORUN_README.md

 #### Preliminary Assumptions
 - The web address of the URL shortening service is `https://short.nr`.
+- Shortened URLs will look like this `https://short.nr/{urlPath}`, where `urlPath` is a unique identifier for the original URL.
+- Visiting the short URL will redirect the user to the original URL.

 #### Environment Setup
 1. Copy the contents of `.env.example` file in the root directory.
 2. Create a new file with the name `.env` in the root directory to store your environment variables.
-Paste the content of `.env.example` copied in step 1 above into the `.env` file and modify accordingly (if you have to).
+Paste the contents of `.env.example` copied in step 1 above into the `.env` file and modify accordingly (if you have to).

 #### Installing Dependencies
-Navigate to the root of the project and run `npm install` to install dependencies.
+Navigate to the root of the project and run `npm install` to install the project's dependencies.

 #### Tests
 Navigate to the root of the project and run `npm test` and wait for the tests to complete.